apache/carbondata/docs/scd-and-cdc-guide.md

     limitations under the License.
 -->

-# Upsert into a Carbon DataSet using Merge
+# Upsert into a Carbon DataSet using Merge and UPSERT APIs

 ## SCD and CDC Scenarios
 Change Data Capture (CDC), is to apply all data changes generated from an external data set